featurebyte/featurebyte/CONTRIBUTING.md

 # How to contribute

 ## Python
-Python 3.8 and higher is required.
+Python 3.8 or higher is required.

+## Java
+Java 11 or higher is required.

 ## Dependencies